chris-townsend/project-three/README.md

 I have used JSHint's linter to check index.js and the results are shown below:
 ![JSHint result](./readme-content/images/jshint-result.webp)

-The undefined variables and unused variable are related to the terminal supplied by Code Institute.
+The unused variable and undefined variables are related to the terminal supplied by Code Institute.
 As the code is not my own, I have left it as it is.

-### Testing User Stories from User Experience (UX) Section
+### Testing User Stories from the User Experience (UX) Section
 #
- 1. As a first time user, I want to easily understand how to play the game.
+ 1. As a first-time user, I want to easily understand how to play the game.

 **Simple and informative text on the menu screen where the user can click 'I' which opens the Instructions page.
-The Instructions are designed to be easy to read and easy to navigate to after game play.**
+The Instructions are designed to be easy to read and easy to navigate after gameplay.**

 ![Menu](./readme-content/images/i-instructions.webp)
 ![Instructions](./readme-content/images/instructions-page.webp)

  2. As a user I want to be able to see my current score.